The Fore River Shipyard’s “Goliath” Crane, which once towered over the South Shore. It was deconstructed and shipped abroad during the summer of 2008:

-The Fore River shipyard in the first World War:
+An old photo of the Fore River shipyard in the first World War:

 Source: Creative Commons License, US Naval Historical Center

-Today, it has unfortunately followed along the lines of the current challenging chapter of American history….de-industrialization and offshoring.
+Today, it has unfortunately followed along the lines of this current challenging chapter of American history….de-industrialization and offshoring.
 Hence the scrapping of most of the shipbuilding capacity, and the departure of our fine ship building crane to Romania.
 I would put forth the suggestion that we should perhaps we should think harder about investing in places like this.
 And no, I don’t mean building condominiums: I mean once again using this place as the strategic, industrial, job creating asset it was created to be!

 The location of the Fore River shipyard, which lies at the Southeastern edge of Boston Harbor, between the towns of Quincy and Hingham:

 NOAA Nautical Chart.
 Not for offcial use or Navigation.
 See disclaimer at NOAA.gov.

 Boaters can find some interesting sight near the mouth of the river, particualrly the Quincy Town River Marina, which has multiple amenities including restaurants, transient docking and a fuel dock.
 Boaters can also venture quite far up the river, well beyond the shipyard.
 Marinas and docks line the sides of the river all the way up to Weymouth landing in central Weymouth.